jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-analysis.markdown

 Moonrise works just the same as in Horizon: Forbidden West.
 Immediately after sunset there is a period of considerable darkness, to the point that it hampers visibility a bit. _Then_ the moon rises, and it's nearly as bright as day again (but with different hues).
 Not sure if there's a gameplay purpose to this?

-First cooking pot is positioned on a line between the Temple of Time and the first shrine you can see (which is in a Cold area).
+First cooking pot is positioned right near the entrance to the first Cold area.
 Spicy Peppers (which stave off Cold) are positioned near the pot.

 Initial visit to a cooking pot displays a modal: "You can pass time by the fire."
 AFAIK this modal never appears again.
 Subsequent visits go straight to the modal: "Sit by the fire until: Morning. / Noon. / Night. / Never mind."
 Now, why ARE we allowed to pass time?
 Personally, I think the annoyance of walking around in the dark is reason enough, but are there other reasons?
 Why is there a day/night cycle at all?